Home / Blog /What is IPv4 Address? How it works, Classes, & Key Questions

 4.2 Disadvantages

-• Complex routing structure: IPv4 uses a complex routing structure, requiring routers to maintain large routing information tables, consuming a lot of memory resources.
+• Complex routing structure: IPv4 address uses a complex routing structure, requiring routers to maintain large routing information tables, consuming a lot of memory resources.

 • Address space shortage: With an address space of only 32 bits, IPv4 is limited to about 4.3 billion addresses, which leads to a scarcity of IP addresses, especially in class B.

-• Lack of security integration: IPv4 does not have built-in security features.
+• Lack of security integration: IPv4 address does not have built-in security features.
 Security is typically performed at the application layer, and security solutions like IPSec primarily focus on traffic between networks rather than between servers.
 This motivates the development of IPv6 to overcome security limitations.

 IPv4 uses a complex routing structure that consumes a lot of memory resources

-5. Things to keep in mind when using IPv4
+5. Things to keep in mind when using IPv4 address

-After understanding the address clearly IPv4 and network layers, here are some important points to pay attention to when working with this protocol:
+After understanding the address clearly IPv4 address and network layers, here are some important points to pay attention to when working with this protocol:

 • IPv4 addresses of classes A, B, and C are often used to assign to host devices in the network.